sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xkeyboard-config</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : X Keyboard Extension configuration data
+Short desc    : X Keyboard Extension configuration data
 URL          : http://www.freedesktop.org/wiki/Software/XKeyboardConfig
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains configuration data used by the X Keyboard Extension (XKB),
+Descript     : This package contains configuration data used by the X Keyboard Extension (XKB),
              : which allows selection of keyboard layouts when using a graphical interface.
 ```